-How much does a Interventional Radiological Technologist earn in the United States?
-The average Interventional Radiological Technologist salary in the United States is $72,312 as of March 28, 2019, but the range typically falls between $64,849 and $79,266.
+How much does an Interventional Radiological Technologist make in the United States?
+The average Interventional Radiological Technologist salary in the United States is $72,441 as of April 27, 2019, but the range typically falls between $64,966 and $79,412.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

-Assists physicians in interventional procedures and provides diagnostic aid by conducting organ or body scans on patients.
+Interventional Radiological Technologist assists physicians in interventional procedures and provides diagnostic aid by conducting organ or body scans on patients.
 Administers and records isotope dosage in accordance with established departmental protocol.
-Observes patient during procedure and reports abnormal activity.
+Being an Interventional Radiological Technologist observes patient during procedure and reports abnormal activity.
 Typically requires a bachelor's degree, at least 2 years of experience in radiology and registration with the American Registry of Radiologic Technologists (ARRT).
-Typically reports to a chief technologist or manager.
-Years of experience may be unspecified.
+Additionally, Interventional Radiological Technologist typically reports to a chief technologist or manager.
+Interventional Radiological Technologist's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.